dotnet/docs-maui/docs/fundamentals/behaviors.md

 </Style>
 ```

-The <xref:Microsoft.Maui.Controls.Style> can be applied to an <xref:Microsoft.Maui.Controls.Entry> by setting its <xref:Microsoft.Maui.Controls.Style> property to the style using the `StaticResource` markup extension:
+The <xref:Microsoft.Maui.Controls.Style> can be applied to an <xref:Microsoft.Maui.Controls.Entry> by setting its <xref:Microsoft.Maui.Controls.NavigableElement.Style> property to the style using the `StaticResource` markup extension:

 ```xaml
 <Entry Placeholder="Enter a System.Double" Style="{StaticResource NumericValidationStyle}">